MichelleMouse/Cpastone_TBD/README.md

-# Cpastone_TBD
+# Snake_Game

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![macOS](https://svgshare.com/i/ZjP.svg)](https://svgshare.com/i/ZjP.svg) [![Atom](https://badgen.net/badge/icon/atom?icon=atom&label)](https://atom.io)

 Welcome to my Capstone Project for my [Udacity's C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)!

-For this project, I chose to improve the SDL game Snake.
+For this project, I chose to improve the SDL game Snake inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) StackOverflow question and you can find Udacity's original repo [here](https://github.com/udacity/CppND-Capstone-Snake-Game).

 I will add/have added the following features to the game:
 🐍 The snakes dies when it runs into the edges of the grid, instead of going through
 🐍 Replay button to restart the game from zero
+🐍 Save the latest 5 highest scores
+🐍 Multithreading for the different types of food with different spawning time
+🐍 There are four different types of food that affect the snake!
+The meaning of every food is as follows:
+&nbsp;&nbsp;&nbsp;&nbsp;🟢 Good food that will increase your score, the snake grows and the speed will go up
+&nbsp;&nbsp;&nbsp;&nbsp;🔵 Good food that will give you one extra live!
+You can gather up to 4 lives
+&nbsp;&nbsp;&nbsp;&nbsp;🟠 The snake will slow down and shrink one block.
+You lose 1 point from your score
+&nbsp;&nbsp;&nbsp;&nbsp;🔴 Bad food that will take one live from the snake!

 <p align="center"><img src="imgs/Game_screen.png" alt="Snake game" width="300" /><img src="imgs/Replay_screen.png" alt="Snake game" width="300" /></p>